 Students, like everyone else, face the modern challenge of attention deficit1.
 With each new digital distraction, it becomes increasingly difficult to focus on the right things.
 Students also experience the pressure of exam stress, performance competition, anxiety about their potential future opportunities, and so on.
-With these issues in mind, there are many benefits of mindfulness for students who decide to take up the practice.
+With these issues in mind, mindfulness has many benefits for students who decide to take up the practice.

 Mindfulness is the practice of bringing your full awareness of the present rather than thinking about the past or the future.
-It’s about living in the moment without judgment.
+It's about living in the moment without judgment.
 Some people practice mindfulness for a few minutes a day, while others practice it as a lifestyle.
-For example, you could practice mindful eating; paying attention to what is on your plate, feeling gratitude for it, savoring each bite, while also noticing how your body reacts to the food on your plate.
+For example, you could practice mindful eating, paying attention to what is on your plate, feeling gratitude for it, savoring each bite, and noticing how your body reacts to the food on your plate.

 The practice of mindfulness takes some weight off your awareness while helping you to focus on what is important.
 As a student, there are numerous advantages to be had when practicing mindfulness regularly.
 Here are some of the benefits you may come to experience.

 Throughout its history, mindfulness has shown itself as a proven method for managing stress and anxiety.
 Both of these conditions are developed through internal and external pressure.
 Internal pressure includes self-criticism, self-doubt, worries about your capabilities, and so on.
-It could also be a symptom of another development, e.g a student with a health condition may feel anxiety about their future wellbeing.
+It could also be a symptom of another development, e.g., a student with a health or mental health condition may feel anxiety about their future wellbeing.

-External pressure could be parental influence, workload, or pressure from peers.
-By practicing mindfulness, you permit yourself to acknowledge pressure without dwelling on it.
-Instead of feeling stressed and anxious about the past or future, you can focus on the life you want to live for each day.
+External pressure could be a parental influence, workload, or pressure from peers.
+You permit yourself to acknowledge pressure without dwelling on it by practicing mindfulness.
+Instead of feeling stressed and anxious about the past or future, you can focus on the life you want to live each day.
 This extends to your education.
-By assessing 125 students during exam time, researchers discovered that mindfulness exercises were effective in reducing stress and anxiety7.
+By assessing 125 students during exam time, researchers discovered that mindfulness exercises effectively reduced stress and anxiety6.

 In many ways, paying attention is an allocation of resources.
-There’s only so much that we can actively focus on at once.
-Recent research by psychologists shows that meditation, a mindfulness practice, is effective in improving the allocation of the resource known as attention2.
+There's only so much that we can actively focus on at once.
+Recent research by psychologists shows that meditation, a mindfulness practice, effectively improves the allocation of the resource known as attention4.

-Even complete novices, in the art of meditation, were able to see improvement with 10-minute sessions.
+Even complete novices in the art of meditation could see improvement with 10-minute sessions.
 If you struggle with keeping your focus on lectures, assignments, or study materials for a significant amount of time, taking up mindfulness practices can be helpful for improvement.
 For teachers introducing a little training or a more complete mindfulness curriculum can help students focus on the present moment, retain a positive attitude, and reduce disruptive behavior.

 Mindfulness has been shown to improve cognitive performance when responding to time-sensitive tasks.
 One study showed that students who are allowed meditation periods during tests show better scores.
-These results could be achieved because mindfulness improves learning effectiveness, attention, and memory in students.
-In another study, Taiwanese students were taken through a one-semester mindfulness meditation course.
-The students showed significant improvement in overall performance suggesting some benefits to this practice for students3.
+These results could be achieved because mindfulness improves elementary school students' learning effectiveness, attention, and memory.

 Young students learn most of what they know about social interactions and emotional management in the school environment.
 Some students learn to display more empathy and emotional understanding earlier than others.
 Some others become more susceptible to negative peer pressure or emotional manipulation.

-Mindfulness is one of the proven methods which can be used to improve emotional intelligence (EI) in young students5.
+Mindfulness is one of the proven methods we can use to improve emotional intelligence (EI) in young students.
 A good level of the EI trait has been linked to individual competence for mindfulness.
-By learning basic mindfulness practices, students can improve awareness of their emotions and of the people around them.
-It will also help them handle challenges better and improve their empathy towards others.
+By learning basic mindfulness practices, students can improve their awareness of their emotions and of the people around them.
+It will also help them handle challenges better, address negative emotions, and strengthen their empathy toward others.

 Mindfulness and perfectionism cannot co-exist in the same moment of awareness.
 The practice of mindfulness means regarding everything around you, including yourself, without judgment.
 By practicing mindfulness, students who focus obsessively on perfect grades can come to see the benefits of taking risks and making mistakes.
 They may also effectively reduce the emotional pressure on themselves to be correct at all times.
 The learning process should be experienced and enjoyed, and more students can benefit from this realization.

 Mindfulness is scientifically proven beneficial for memory.
-Let’s start by looking at the most obvious reason why mindfulness improves memory.
-When you actively listen during lessons, pay better attention to the present, train your awareness to stay focused on the ‘now’, and other mindful practices, you take in better-structured information.
-It becomes easier to remember what your professor said in the last class because you were actively listening.
-Your study notes wouldn’t seem like a stranger’s scribble anymore because you mindfully penned down each word.
+Let's start by looking at the most apparent reason mindfulness improves memory.
+When you actively listen during lessons, pay better attention to the present, train your awareness to stay focused on the 'now' and other mindful practices, you take in better-structured information.
+It becomes easier to remember what your professor said in the last class because you actively listened.
+Your study notes wouldn't seem like a stranger's scribble anymore because you mindfully penned down each word.

-A recent study showed that people who mindfully pay attention to relevant information4 (e.g. your professor teaching in class), retain new, related information better (e.g. a textbook chapter on the same topic.
+A recent study showed that people who mindfully pay attention to relevant information2 (e.g., your professor teaching in class) retain new, related information better (e.g., a textbook chapter on the same topic.
 By simply listening or reading mindfully, you can improve your academic performance without adding more hours to your current study plan.

 In order to realize these mindfulness benefits for students, there are several mindfulness practices to explore.
 Most of them fall under one of two sections:

-Meditation is the use of a technique, such as focusing on your breath or a mantra to realign yourself physically and mentally.
-As you practice mindful meditation, expect to see improvements to your mental clarity, focus and attention, stress levels, ability to study for long hours, and more.
+Meditation is the use of a technique, such as focusing on your breath or a mantra, to realign yourself physically and mentally.
+As you practice mindful meditation, expect to see improvements in your mental clarity, focus and attention, stress levels, ability to study for long hours, and more.

 Mindfulness practice leads you to open your senses to the small details.
 You may even begin to notice details such as the underlying taste of your coffee or that colorful store along the way on your commute home.
 But as easy as meditation may seem, it could become challenging quickly.
-Don’t feel disappointed if you find your mind wandering every few seconds.
+Don't feel disappointed if you find your mind wandering every few seconds.
 It happens to even the most experienced.

 For the best experience, practice in the least distracting space available to you.
 This could be your bedroom, balcony, or a quiet park.
 Ensure that your preferred space is readily available to you whenever you may need it.
 Also, start with spaces where you will be alone.
 If there's someone else in the room, you may be distracted by their movement or the awareness of being watched.